 The symptoms for sciatica can be wide ranging.
 Pain can travel from the low back, through the buttocks, downward into the leg, and sometimes into the foot.
 It can feel like shooting pain, burning, tingling numbness or weakness.
 You can feel symptoms down your entire leg, only part of your leg, or on only one side of your lower body.
 Pain can range from mild to severe and can cause sitting, standing, and walking to be painful and/or difficult.

 The treatment for sciatica may differ depending on the underlying cause of the symptoms.
 Medications may be used to calm down inflammation and make you more comfortable.
-Physical therapy is usually initiated to help relieve nerve tension and inflammation.
-Contact us for the best treatment options for your sciatica.
+Spine-specialized physical therapy is typically recommended to help relieve nerve tension and inflammation.

 Contact us today to get you on the road to recovery!